 - Listing any conferences or courses you have been on and what you gained from them;

 - Knowing your subject and being up-to-date – you need to demonstrate knowledge of topical issues in the field of medicine that interest you and why.

 - Highlight the specific personal attributes you have that would make you a suitable candidate to be a doctor.
 You need to back these up with specific examples of achievements in a variety of areas like sport, music, hobbies and other interests.
 Medical schools want to see that you can work in a team and also hold a position of responsibility.

 Hobbies and interests are vital to your application for medicine to demonstrate that you are a well-rounded individual.
 People who are totally absorbed in their studies to the exclusion of all else will lack some of the personal attributes that are key to making a good doctor.

 Do not just list or state achievements and attributes, you need to backup each statement with a specific example.
 Then be prepared to expand on these points in an interview.
 Commitment is really important and the medical school will want to know how long you have been pursuing your hobby, why you do it, what you gain from it and whether you have achieved anything.

 Interests that involve groups, teamwork and communication are essential for demonstrating key skills for medicine.

-A second example: “I have been playing the guitar for three months in my bedroom”, or “I have played the trombone since I was nine, have passed grade 5 and play in the local band”…
+“I have been playing the guitar for three months in my bedroom” or “I have played the trombone since I was nine, have passed grade 5 and play in the local band.”

-Even if you are not musical or sporty, you can mention things like charity fundraising, The College Revue, languages, photography, travel or web design.
+Even if you are not musical or sporty, you can mention things like charity fundraising, the Ashbourne Revue, languages, photography, travel or web design, for example.